raz-jan/documentation/content/applications/finance/fiscal_localizations/mexico.rst

-The :doc:`Point of sale <../../sales/point_of_sale>` adaptation of the Mexican Localization let's you create invoices that comply with the |SAT| requeriements directly in the **POS session**, with the added benefit of creating receipt tickets that allow *self-invoicing* in a special portal, and the creation of Global Invoices with a just couple clicks.
+The :doc:`Point of sale <../../sales/point_of_sale>` adaptation of the Mexican Localization let's you create invoices that comply with the |SAT| requeriements directly in the **POS session**, with the added benefit of creating receipt tickets that allow *self-invoicing* in a special portal, and the creation of global invoices with a just couple clicks.

 Point of sale flow
 ~~~~~~~~~~~~~

-Other than the standard :doc:`Point of Sale Configuration <../../sales/point_of_sale/configuration>`, the only requeriement for the Mexican Localization is the
+Other than the standard :doc:`Point of Sale configuration <../../sales/point_of_sale/configuration>`, the only requirement for the Mexican localization is the
-addition fact that each Payment Method needs to be configured with a Journal that contains a correct :guilabel:`Payment Way`.
+addition fact that each payment method needs to be configured with a journal that contains a correct :guilabel:`Payment Way`.

 By continuing the regular Point of Sale flow, by clicking the Customer button you can either create or select
 a customer.
 You can make sure that your customer invoicing information (such as the RFC or Fiscal Regime) is
 correct and even modify it directly from the session.

-After selecting a customer, you can press the Invoice button.
+After selecting a customer, you can press the :guilabel:`Invoice` button.
 A menu will appear for you to select the :guilabel:`Usage`
-and to determine if it is an Invoice to public.
+and to determine if it is an invoice to public.
 Press confirm and then validate to complete the order.
 The PDF will be downloaded and will be able to be sent via mail to the final customer alongside the receipt.

 .. tip::